codecraftingtools/codecraftingtools.github.io/_sources/index.rst.txt

   components or write a customized main program
 - Develop multi-threaded real-time systems, simulations, or desktop applications
-- Utilize the same components in any of the supported run-time environments or in an object-oriented manner
+- Utilize the same components in any supported run-time environment, or in an object-oriented manner
 - Generate developer and user documentation directly from component interface definitions